PanchananNath/PanchananNath/README.md

 - Choudhury, B., Singh, P. K., Nath, P., Roy, U., & Kalla, A. (2025).
 Blockchain and Smart Contract for Decentralized and Secure Spectrum Management Toward 6G–Beyond Hype.
 Intelligent Spectrum Management: Towards 6G, 211-236.

 - Nath, P. The joy and pain of security in the era of generative AI, 5G, and beyond networks.
 NIST University

+- - Nath, P & Ghose, M. (2025).
+The joy and pain of security in the era of generative AI, 5G, and beyond networks.
+NIST University
 ---

 ## Research works under review: